 The scanner detects contacts based on their heat signatures - the stronger the signature, the further away it can be detected.
-Contacts that your ship's sensors have detected display as markers on the disc; a contact to your right will appear to the right of the disc, a contact in front will appear on the top part of the disc.
+Contacts that your ship's sensors have detected display as markers on the disc; a contact to your right will appear to the right of the disc above the triangle representing your ship is in front of you, a contact in front will appear on the front part of the disc.
 A triangular area is shown on the disc in front of your ship - this indicates where contacts should be in view.
 If a contact is above the disc then a line is dropped from the contact to the disc - showing how high it is above the disc.
 Similarly if it is below the disc, a line will go up to the disc.

-If the appearance and colour of a contact marker contains a flickering marker, this indicates that the contact has a weak signature that is not properly resolved.
+The appearance and colour of a contact marker contains a flickering marker indicates that the contact has such a weak signature that it is not properly resolved.
 Unresolved contacts cannot be targeted, and there is not yet any further information available.
 To resolve a contact, fly towards it.

-A square contact indicates that its weapon hard points are retracted, while a triangular contact indicates that its weapon hard points are deployed.
+A square contact indicates that its weapon hard points are retracted, while a trianglular contact indicates that its weapon hard points are deployed.